HugoDaniel/hugodaniel.com/content/posts/2021-01-28-the-life-of-a-web-component-as-var.md

 ### `<style-container>`

-The above allows some sort of <abbr title="HyperText Markup Language">HTML</abbr> variable bucket.
+The above code allows HTML to be written with some sort of <abbr title="HyperText Markup Language">HTML</abbr> variable buckets.

 ```html
 <body>